wrf/fastalang/README.md

 # fastalang
 This is the gedit langauge definition xml file for FASTA sequence format.
 This is modified (almost completely remade) from another FASTA definition file by Thomas Krahn (2010).
+Files should be placed in the respective folders in /usr/share/gtksourceview-3.0/, styles/ and language-specs/.

 ### Modifications include
 1) Using standard mapping definitions rather than defining colors used by alignment viewers